 But try and go without sleep for 7 days.
 It’s impossible.
 And, within a day or two you will find it impossible to function properly.

 The importance of getting long, deep sleep on a regular basis is very much recognised by health professionals.
 Yet it is still frequently undervalued by most of society in general.

 A recent study has shown that when trying to function on 5 – 6 hours sleep, the average person has the same cognitive impairment as someone who has a blood alcohol level greater than 0.05 for the entire day!

 Until recently, there hasn’t been the medical amount of research available that there is now.
 Researchers are now documenting the compounding dangers of poor sleep health.

 The other attributing factor is that many of us often view sleep as of secondary importance to other activities.
 We just don’t seem to give it the priority that it truly deserves.
 We put up with poor sleeping conditions or uncomfortable beds sometimes for years without fully appreciating the detrimental affect it is having on our health.

 Over 59.4% of Australians don’t get enough sleep.
 Not enough sleep has been linked to heart disease, diabetes, weight gain and depression.

 If you average 7 hours of sleep per night between the ages of 30 – 50 you will reduce your chances of dementia in old age by a massive 40%!

 Never underestimate sleep.
 It’s vital for survival and for the quality of our health and overall physical and emotional well-being.

+Sleep diet exercise are intrinsically linked but more importance needs to be placed on sleep.
 Limited or poor-quality sleep affects every aspect of your life.
 Make deep, regular sleep a priority in your life.
 I promise that you will notice improvement in the quality of your work life, home life and your relationships.